eldoy/sirloin/README.md

   // Callback for websocket connect event
   // Can be used for adding data to the websocket client
   connect: async (client, req) => {}
+  // Redis pubsub is not enabled by default
+  pubsub: undefined
 })

 // Get request, whatever you return will be the response